OpenAMP/kvmtool-openamp-staging/README_RSL.md

 - For an x86 guest, the irq parameter specifies an IO APIC interrupt line to be used as virtio backend-to-frontend notification.
 - In the hypervisorless mode of operation, the transport is mmio.
 - shmem-addr and shmem-size define a shared memory pool from which each virtio device receives a pre-shared memory region to use for virtqueues and data buffers
+--vproxy enables notification indirection between the PMM and vhost_net and vhost_vsock to allow the PMM to make use of the host's AF_VSOCK support for example.

-Currently the following virtio devices can operate in hypervisor-less mode: 9p, console, virtio network.
+Currently the following virtio devices can operate in hypervisor-less mode: 9p, console, virtio network, virtio vsock.